-The QOR.16 is fan-free, so it can be located in any studio without fear of unwanted noise.
+The QOR is fan-free, so it can be located in any studio without fear of unwanted noise.
 Those vents and heat sinks serve a very important purpose!
 Be sure to mount the QOR in an equipment rack with free air flow.
-We recommend using a ventilated 1RU rack spacer above and below the QOR.16 to ensure adequate ventilation.
+We recommend using a ventilated 1RU rack spacer above and below the QOR to ensure adequate ventilation.

-To install the Radius console in your studio, all you need is a desk - no cutout required.
-You may also rackmount your Radius using the included rack-mount hardware.
+To install the DESQ surface in your studio, all you need is a desk - no cutout required.
+To install the RAQ surface, all you need is 4 RU in a standard 19 inch rack.

-QOR.16: Front Panel
+QOR: Front Panel

-The indicator panel of the QOR.16, shown on the following page, is very simple.
+The indicator panel of the QOR, shown on the following page, is very simple.
 There are no controls for you to push or turn.
-Configuration and setup is performed from the console itself or through the Radius web browser interface.
+Configuration and setup is performed from the console itself or through the web browser interface.